Welcome, welcome international readers. Here you can find rest.

 Robert Schumann called the horn section the soul of the orchestra.
 In the finale of Beethoven’s Symphony No. 5, the Living Water bought with his hearing flowed from this instrument’s bell.
 So all of Europe was crucified.
 Do not however expect music to divulge its secret readily – for when horns sound, nothing can endure.
 Let us seek the answer then in Alte Deutsche Lieder.

 Des Knaben Wunderhorn is a collection of folk poetry edited by Achim von Arnim and Clemens Brentano.
 It was dedicated to Johann Wolfgang von Goethe.
 The Secret of Romanticism is plainly read in each one of these poems wherefore we must rather sing them for good friends, accompanied by instruments.
 Gustav Mahler set them to music about eighty years after their publication and they have been privately performed in various Romantic circles ever since, even through the National-Socialist experiment.
 Speaking of nationalism, do not pay any heed to academic paranoia about the editors’ alleged nationalistic intent.
-Anything that stirs the heart is nationalism to them, and these poems are designed to dissolve nations.
+Anything that stirs the heart is nationalism to them.

 Of peculiar interest is an image preceding the text in the 1808 edition, published in Heidelberg.